Stone Veneer Siding: Natural vs. Manufactured Options

 Freeze-thaw performance — Natural stone absorbs moisture at varying rates by species.
 Limestone and sandstone exhibit higher absorption rates than granite, creating spalling risk in ASHRAE Climate Zones 5 through 7 (ASHRAE Standard 169).
 MSV products manufactured to ASTM C1670 include freeze-thaw cycling test requirements as part of certification.

 Permitting — Adhered veneer applications on existing structures frequently trigger a building permit in jurisdictions that have adopted the IRC or IBC.
-Permit requirements vary by jurisdiction and project scope; the siding-directory-purpose-and-scope page describes how the contractor directory is organized to reflect regional licensing and permitting contexts.
+Permit requirements vary by jurisdiction and project scope; the siding-provider network-purpose-and-scope page describes how the contractor provider network is organized to reflect regional licensing and permitting contexts.
 Inspections typically verify WRB continuity, lath fastening pattern, and mortar coverage at intermediate and final stages.

-For project-type scoping and contractor identification, the how-to-use-this-siding-resource page describes how listings are structured by product category and service type.
+For project-type scoping and contractor identification, the how-to-use-this-siding-resource page describes how providers are structured by product category and service type.

 References